Anti-Chinese sentiment in Korea: Recent history

 In 2025, South Korea saw anti-Chinese demonstrations by far-right groups in reaction to introduction of visa free entry for Chinese tourist groups, with slogans including "Korea for Koreans", "Stop the Chinese Boats" and racial slurs.
 The protesters also supported the restoration of impeached President Yoon Suk Yeol and commemorated the assassination of American right-wing activist Charlie Kirk.
 President Lee Jae Myung called for a crackdown on such protests, calling them "self-destructive conduct that damages the national interest and image".
+In January 2026, during a visit to China, Lee criticized anti-Chinese sentiment in South Korea and those who spread conspiracy theories regarding China's involvement in election fraud in South Korea, which he said "angered Chinese people and drove them to turn their backs on Korea".
+He said that anti-Chinese sentiment harmed the country as it contributed to anti-Korean sentiment in China, leading to consumer boycotts of Korean goods and products.

 Cultural hostility

 On 13 October 2020, RM, a member of the boy band BTS, made a speech about the Korean War, where he said that South Korea shared a history of pain with the United States.
 Chinese-run media rallied to lash out against BTS for what they perceived as bias and denial of China's contribution, and Chinese netizens called to boycott anything from Korea and Koreans, despite the fact that China fought against South Korea at the time.
 After this, hostility against China rose in South Korea, as Koreans accused China of exaggerating the situation.